 To renew, log into your account, select "Renew License" and complete your online renewal application.

 Resident, full-lines licensees must complete the 24 credit hours of continuing education (three of which are ethics credits) in order to renew their license.

 Only the hours in the “Credit Hours” column count toward your CE total.
 CE hours listed in the “Ethics Hours” column are included in the hours you see in the “Credit Hours” column.

 CE credit is applied only to courses taken during your current renewal period.
 Your renewal period begins the day after your last expiry date and lasts until your next expiry date.
 If you took a course outside of that time period, you will not receive CE credit, even though it may be less than 24 months from your date of completion.

 If you're a resident, you can find out which of your CE courses have been reported by logging into your account and selecting the menu option labeled "Individual Education History."
 This will provide you with a PDF document charting your CE history.

 Once you've completed your CE credit hours (if you're a resident), you must still log into your account to process your renewal application and make payment in order to renew your license.

 Using National Insurance Producer Registry (NIPR)

 We submit updates to NIPR once every 24 hours.
-After NIPR receives the new information, it can take anywhere from 48 hours to 10 days for it to be displayed on NIPR.
+After NIPR receives updated information, it can take anywhere from 48 hours to 10 days for it to be displayed on NIPR.
 If more than 10 days have passed and your information is not displaying, contact us.